 of its roof, and a nicer color on all of its wood trim.
 The

-walking surface between it and the rails was of red brick.
+it and the rails was of red brick.

 The building peaking from behind, on the left, was the